 Surgery remains the standard treatment for complete ligament tears or those causing joint instability.
 It typically involves reconstructing the torn ligament with grafts, followed by months of rehabilitation.
 PRP treatment, by contrast, is minimally invasive, performed in-clinic, and has a shorter recovery window in many cases.

-For patients with partial tears or chronic ligament sprains, PRP may be considered as a first-line treatment before opting for surgery.
+Patients with partial tears or chronic ligament sprains may consider PRP first.
+It can be an option before they opt for surgery.
 It also offers an appealing option for those who are not surgical candidates or prefer to avoid more invasive procedures.

 What to Expect During PRP Treatment